- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Bradbury Mountain Northern Loop

 Don’t let all of the hill and mountain trails fool you: There are plenty of easy hikes in Maine too!
-Whether you’re short on time, have small children or pets with you, or your joints aren’t quite what they used to be, these beginner-friendly hikes below will help you be able to still enjoy some time in the great outdoors!
+Whether you’re short on time, have small children or pets with you, or your joints aren’t quite what they used to be, these beginner-friendly hikes below will help you be able to still enjoy some time in the great outdoors hiking Maine!

 Moxie Falls Trail

-If you find yourself in near The Forks in central Maine, don’t miss the opportunity to hit up the Moxie Falls Trail.
-This easy, 1.7-mile trail leads you to one of the state’s tallest waterfalls.
+If you find yourself in near The Forks in central Maine, don’t miss the opportunity to hike the Moxie Falls Trail.
+This easy, 1.7-mile trail leads you to one of the tallest waterfalls in Maine.
 (Moxie Falls plunges an impressive 100ft!)
 Enjoy the flat, wide gravel path along the first half of the trail before making a gradual descent to the stairs that lead down to better views of Moxie Falls.
 (The trail has a cumulative elevation gain of around 200ft.)
 Be careful as the latter half of the trail to the falls can become slippery.
 Make sure to bring your camera for the perfect picture of the falls from several different viewing platforms!

 Located in Lily Bay State Park, this easy 2-mile trail is perfect for the whole family.
 The park itself is known for being very family-friendly and the flat trail running along the lakeshore makes for easy hiking, even for little legs.
 Moosehead Lake, Maine’s largest lake, is the highlight, of course, but keep an eye out for water birds and maybe even a moose!
-Don’t forget to bring those fishing poles and valid licenses too.
+Don’t forget to bring those fishing poles and valid licenses too during your Greenville trip.

 Best Maine Day Hikes